Frequently Asked Questions

-The current management team can be found in Straight Razor Place:About#SRP.27s_management_team.
+The current management team can be found in Management Team

 Moderators: Tasks and responsibilities?

-The moderators (short form: "mods") are users of the site who are granted access to the posts and threads of all members for the purpose of moderating discussion (similar to arbitration) and also keeping the forum clean (neutralising spam and spambots etc).
+The moderators (short form: "mods") are users of the site who are granted access to the posts and threads of all members for the purpose of moderating discussion similar to Wikipedia Arbitration and also keeping the forum clean neutralising Spam and Spam Bots.
 Because they have access to all posts and threads in their area of responsibility, new moderators are promoted after a unanimous decision by the current site management.
 Moderators also answer users' concerns about the forum, general questions, as well as responding to specific complaints.